 Want To Learn More In-Depth Football Concepts?
 Get Our Ultimate Football Guide Here

-What Is The Black Band On The Referees’ Hands?
+What Is The Black String On The Referees’ Hands?

-The black band on the referee’s hand helps them keep track of the downs.
+The black string on the referee’s hand helps them keep track of the downs.
 They put it around their finger to remember in between plays.
+The index finger is first down, middle finger is second down and ring finger is third down.

 In football, referees consistently talk to players, coaches, and each other.
 On top of the communication, they need to be on the lookout for any penalties in their area.